bitesite/rails-react-scaffold/README.md

 ## Usage

-At this point, this generator only generates VIEWS and assumes a model is in place.
+**At this point, this generator only generates a CONTROLLER and VIEWS and assumes a model is in place**.
 So at this point, use the standard model generator that comes pre-built with Rails or code your own model, then use this generator.

 ### Basic Usage